 Establish formal KPIs for all partners involved in the chain

-These reviews set goals, or KPIs, and the ability to meet these KPIs over time generates a list of preferred suppliers and dealers.
-Staying on this list requires each dealer to avoid slipping standards and poor quality materials.
-Successful builders know how to move seamlessly to a new preferred dealer.
+These reviews set goals, or KPIs, and the ability to meet these KPIs over time generates a list of preferred suppliers and suppliers.
+Staying on this list requires each supplier to avoid slipping standards and poor quality materials.
+Successful builders know how to move seamlessly to a new preferred supplier.

-Finally, it’s important to formalize the supply chain management plan, and have it clearly articulated to all parties involved in the organization so that everyone is in aligned.
+Finally, it’s important to formalize the supply chain management plan, and have it clearly articulated to all parties involved in the organisation so that everyone is in aligned.